yashbaddi/FoodieFleet/README.md

 - Response Bodys a object that would contain the updated result

+Response Status:

+- 200:OK

 ---

 `deleteUser:`
 DELETE /users/:id
+\
 delete a user
-\

 Path Parameters:

 - id :User name

-Response Body:
+Response Status:

-- a boolean true if deleted successfully
+- 204:No Content

 ---